Books are a great way to exercise our brains.

 But beware, don’t do this with fiction books.
 You might get spoilers.

-Sometimes, you don’t need to read the full chapters.
+Sometimes, you don’t need to read the entire chapter.

 You can always go back and read the chapters in detail.